In 1998, I began creating Monthmatics. I originally called it Spiraling Moon.

 Several books from Xiantippe influenced my spiritual quest:

-One week before the millennium, I bought myself a one-way plane ticket from Amsterdam to L.A.
-I left Europe to follow a new path in search of deeper knowledge.
-I applied to two Women's Spirituality graduate programs located in San Francisco: New College of California (NC) and California Institute of Integral Studies (CIIS), which offered me a scholarship.
-I made a difficult decision.
-I chose to attend New College in January 2000, for the priviledge of having as my thesis advisor, a favorite writer and poet, Judy Grahn, Ph.D., author of Blood, Bread, & Roses: How Menstruation Created the World (1993).
+I bought a one-way plane ticket from Amsterdam to L.A. a week before the millennium.
+I embarked on a new path.
+I applied to two Women's Spirituality graduate programs in San Francisco: New College of California (NC) and California Institute of Integral Studies (CIIS), which offered me a scholarship.
+I chose to attend New College in January 2000, for the priviledge of having as my thesis advisor, Judy Grahn, Ph.D., author of Blood, Bread, & Roses: How Menstruation Created the World (1993).

 In 2001, I earned my Master's Degree in Women's Spirituality from New College of California.

-For my required community service practicum, I designed a 6-month qualitative study course working individually with different age groups of women.
-My finding results showed that my system improved the lives of all the women.
+For my required community service practicum, I conducted a 6-month qualitative study course working individually with different age groups of women.
+My findings showed that my system improved the lives of all the women.

 1) A young teenager changed her physical experience of menstruating from a painful period into a healthier, less symptomatic renewal experience.
 She was very quick to learn how to harmonize with cyclical lunar time.
 To her mother, it appeared as though her daughter had experienced sudden recall of a forgotten memory.
 The teenager finished the qualitative study as an awakened woman.